LukasMurdock/LukasMurdock.github.io/_posts/2021-01-20-make-it-count.md

 ---
 layout: post
 title: 'Make It Count'
-description: "Marketing is creation.
-Content creation, media creation, lead creation.
-Call it whatever you want.
+description: "Call it whatever you want.
 Marketing is what controls and expands your reach, your impact, your outcomes, your effects, your changes, and your results."
 image: make-it-count.png
 date: January 20, 2021
 tags: annual
 ---

+Marketing is creation.
+Content creation, media creation, lead creation.
+Call it whatever you want.

 Marketing is perceived results.
 Marketing is perceived changes.
 Marketing is perceived effects.
 Marketing is perceived outcomes.
 Marketing is perceived impact. *Marketing is perception*.